skyvers/skyve-dev-guide/_pages/utility-classes.md

 #### Session and conversation storage

 Skyve offers a temporary cache/stash at both the conversation and session context level.
-Use of the stash can impact performance and developers must consider the implications carefully .
+Use of the stash can impact performance and developers must consider the implications carefully.
+Minimizing the overheads in keeping the conversation and session state increases application scaleability.

 `Core.getStash()` provides conversation-level storage for developer use.
 The stash is a `Map` that developers can use to store objects for later recall within the conversation context.